 The Right Thing to Do

 Citing sources is an important part of academic culture -- you're building on the contribututions of others while seeking new discoveries, knowledge, and understanding.
 Always cite sources when you use someone else's ideas or work.
 Failure to do so constitutes plagiarism, which violates UHCL's Academic Honesty Policy, even if done unintentionally.

-EndNote bibliographic management software is available on the library's public computers.
+EndNote citation management software is available on the library's public computers.
 Students, faculty, and staff who wish to install and use EndNote at home can download the program by clicking on the EndNote X7 link below and entering their library barcode number and last name to authenticate.

 Some Free Online Citation Builders

 Always verify output with the latest edition of official style manuals.

 NoodleBib Express and EasyBib were the most accurate of eight open source citation generators tested in 2011 by H. F. Chang, Oklahoma State University Library.

 UHCL Writing Center